This site receives compensation for qualified sales and banner clicks referred from this site. Learn More

 A lot of kids take to it.
-They skootch around like teenagers at a skate park, and — before you know it — they are coasting everywhere and ready for a real bike.
+They skootch around like teenagers at a skate park, and — before you know it — they are coasting everywhere and ready for a pedal bicycle.

 The thing folks like about tricycles is that they teach a kid how to pedal.
 Which, granted, is important.
 And we may get him a trike, too.
-But the real trick to learning how to ride a bike is the balancing act it requires.
+But the real trick to learning how to ride a bicycle is mastering the balancing act it requires.